okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 ## About

-Okta Registration Inline Hooks are triggered when a user attempts to register, either through [Self-Service Registration](https://help.okta.com/en/prod/Content/Topics/Directory/eu-self-service.htm) or through the Okta Identity Engine.
-This allows you to execute your own custom code after a user has attempted to register but before their registration completes.
-Your custom code ca:
+Okta Registration Inline Hooks are triggered when a user attempts to register through [Self-Service Registration](https://help.okta.com/en/prod/Content/Topics/Directory/eu-self-service.htm).
+This inline hook enables you to have your own custom code executed after a user attempts to register, before their registration completes.
+Your custom code can:

 - Set or override attributes in the user's profile
-- Allow or deny the user's registration based on your own validation of the user's profile
+- Allow or deny the registration attempt, based on your own validation of the user's profile

-The remainder of this document describes the API contract for these hooks &mdash; both the request that Okta submits to your external service when a Registration Inline Hook is triggered and the format of the response that Okta expects to receive back from the service.
+The remainder of this document describes the API contract for these hooks &mdash; both the request that Okta submits to your external service when a Registration Inline Hook is triggered and the format of the response that Okta expects to receive back from your external service.

 ## Objects in the Request from Okta